Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Proofs of the Main Theorems and

 Due to the proposed reasoning, we can assume that $\dim(\PC) = n$.
-Let us do some more assumptions on $\PC$.
-Due to \cite[Section~2.3]{Counting_FPT_Delta}, using $O(n)$ operations, we can produce a new r.h.s. vector $b'$, such that a new polytope, defined by $A x \leq b'$, will be simple and integrally equivalent to $\PC$.
+Let us make some more assumptions on $\PC$.
+Due to Theorem \ref{poly_simplification_th} and Remark \ref{poly_simplification_rm}, using $O(m)$ operations, we can produce a new r.h.s. vector $b' \in \QQ^m$, such that a new polytope, defined by $A x \leq b'$, will be simple and integrally equivalent to $\PC$.
 Consequently, we can assume that $\PC$ is simple.
+Let $v \in \vertex(\PC)$, denote